Lake Louise, Alberta: Climate

 Lake Louise experiences a subarctic climate (Köppen climate classification Dfc).
 Annual snowfall averages 279.1 cm and although winter temperatures can fall below −50 C in January and February the averages are -18.4 C and -17.6 C respectively.
 Summers consist of frosty mornings and crisp, cool days.
 Snow can occur in any month of the year.
 Since lower elevations on said latitude have humid continental climates instead, it may also be described as a subalpine climate.
 Because of its high diurnal air temperature variation and high altitude, the frost-free period averages only 14 days.

 Demographics

 Lake Louise recorded a population of 691 in the 2011 Census of Population conducted by Statistics Canada.
 Residents often change year to year, with workers in the service and tourism industries moving to the area for work.

-Attractions

-Lake Louise features a shopping centre named Samson Mall.
-Lake Louise Ski Resort, a downhill ski area, is located across Highway 1.
-Chateau Lake Louise is southwest of the community on the shores of the lake.

 Government

 Lake Louise is administered by Improvement District No. 9.

 Infrastructure

 The Trans-Canada Highway (Highway 1) runs adjacent to the community while Highway 1A begins at the entrance to the community.
 The southern terminus of the Icefields Parkway (Highway 93) is just north of the community.